mrkaleArduinoLib/gbj_appota/README.md

 #### Description
 The method initiates OTA functionality and starts the HTTP server.
 - HTTP server should be accessed in an internet browser on IP address and eventually defined port of the wifi connection of the device.
-- The server respondes with a simple one-line message containing hostname and info about accessing OTA functionality.
+- The server respondes with a simple one-line message containinginfo about accessing OTA functionality.
 - The OTA functionality is accessable on HTTP server subpage with suffix `/update`.

 #### Syntax